 By then, theyād shared many hermits, doughnuts, sponge cake, and even a slice of strawberry pie once that Edmund had thought the best thing ever invented, except girls.
 Well, except for one girl.
 One certain girl.
 With the eyes like the forest, who moved like the wind, and who smelled of every spring flower all at one time.

-So when heād shown her his treasure and she kissed his cheek, he had turned his head on purpose to try to catch her lips.
+So when heād shown her his treasure, and she kissed his cheek, he had turned his head on purpose to try to catch her lips.
 It was a joke, really.
 Just fooling about.
-But the result had been something that made him, for the first time, feel a little bit differently about her.
+But the result had been something that landed differently than anything before it, and he had not been the same about her afterward.

 And then she had simply been gone.

-Philip had excuses, he thought, for why he hadnāt recognized it was her.
+Philip had excuses for why he hadnāt recognized it was her.

 But heād spent the time since assuming she hadnāt recognized it was him either.
-But what if she had?
-What if she knew he was Edmund all along and had made it clear that she didnāt want him?
+What if she had?
+What if she knew he was Edmund all along and had made it clear she didnāt want him?
 Why should he assume she didnāt know?
 Why should he think he was the only one operating with limited knowledge?

-But what was there to do other than to ride to her, hopefully find her, and let her know that he finally knew who she was?
-He could apologize to her and try to explain his ignorance.
+But what was there to do other than ride to her, hopefully find her, and let her know he finally knew who she was?
+He could apologize and try to explain his failure to see it.
 She might accept that.
 Esme had always been brighter than him.
-It was one of the things that had drawn him to her.
+It was one thing that had drawn him to her.

-That day in the abandoned house when sheād returned to find him, her father in tow.
+That day in the abandoned house when sheād returned with her father in tow.
 Heād been happy to see her and then immediately fearful for his life.
 It had been the last time he saw her.
 He could still remember her turning her head to glance over her shoulder as her father pulled her by the hand, out of his life, for good.

 It had to be the same girl.
 He was sure of it.
 Wasnāt he?

-He shuddered at the idea of one of them doing that to Scarlet.
+He shuddered at the thought of one of them touching Scarlet.

-But he would not be much good to her without sleep and he hadnāt rested well for a couple of weeks.
-He built a bigger fire than normal, given the increased chill of the last few nights, and splurged on a piece of salted pork cooked thoroughly and partnered with beets.
+But he would not be much good to her without sleep, and he hadnāt rested well for a couple of weeks.
+He built a bigger fire than normal, given the increased chill of the last few nights, and cooked a piece of salted pork alongside beets.

-He was halfway through his first beet when he saw a northern fox stalking through the woods.
-Much bigger than a typical red fox, but smaller than a wolf, they were an efficient predator, though not really a threat to a man.
+He was halfway through his first beet when a northern fox came threading through the woods at the edge of the firelight.
+Much bigger than a typical red fox, but smaller than a wolf, they were efficient predators, though not a threat to a man.
+This one had its nose to the ground, unaware of him as he sat silently, unmoving.

 And then something between them scurried.